Hyft: A Reconfigurable Softmax Accelerator with Hybrid Numeric Format for both Training and Inference: Experimental Results

 where $W$ denotes the precision of the $z_{i}$.
 FOM serves as a comprehensive indicator that assesses the overall performance of Softmax accelerators.
 A higher FOM value signifies better performance.

-We compared Hyft with multiple baseline methods, the results are shown in Table~\ref{tab:fpga_result}.
-Among these baselines, Xilinx FP is a 32-bit floating-point Softmax engine implemented using Xilinx IPs reported in \cite{isca_sm}.
+We compare Hyft with multiple baseline methods, the results are shown in Table~\ref{tab:fpga_result}.
+Among these baselines, TCAS-I'22 FP\cite{base2sm} and ISCAS'23 FP \cite{isca_sm} are two state-of-the-art Softmax accelerators.
+Their original works only support fixed-point numbers.
+To make the comparison fair, we add Xilinx fixed-point to floating-point conversion IPs and implement them in the same hardware platform as Hyft.
+Xilinx FP16 and Xilinx FP32 are 16-bit and 32-bit floating-point Softmax engines implemented using Xilinx IPs.

-In contrast, Hyft not only consumes $15\times$ fewer resources and operates at a $40\%$ higher frequency compared to the Xilinx FP design, but also surpasses the performance of previous fixed-point accelerators.
+In contrast, Hyft not only consumes $10\times$ fewer resources and operates at a $40\%$ higher frequency compared to the Xilinx FP design, but also surpasses the performance of previous fixed-point accelerators.
 The primary reason for this superior performance is the adaptive precision selection mechanism supported in Hyft.
-As previously explained, shift operations within the float-point addition/subtraction constitute the critical path in a Softmax accelerator.
-Hyft optimizes the latency of each shift operation by dynamically controlling the precision, enabling it to support the highest operating frequency and facilitating deep pipelining for enhanced throughput.
-Furthermore, Hyft minimizes the number of shift operations by reducing the occurrences of floating-point addition and subtraction.
-This reduction is accomplished through adaptive input conversion to fixed-point format.
-Consequently, this approach results in substantial resource savings.
-Finally, the pipelining scheme described in Section~\ref{sec:hyft-vec-engine} greatly reduces the processing latency and enhances the Hyft throughput.

-While~\cite{base2sm} achieves a similar FOM as Hyft, it is important to note that their Softmax implementation is tailored for CNNs and relies entirely on fixed-point numbers.
-This approximation is acceptable for CNNs, where Softmax is primarily used in the final layer and insensitive to the accuracy, and additional fine-tuning is required over CNN to mitigate the accuracy.
-Nevertheless, when integrated into Transformer models, this approach can lead to notable accuracy degradation, as demonstrated in Table~\ref{tab:hyft_err_tab}.
-Compared with~\cite{isca_sm}, Hyft16 achieves a slightly better latency and FOM.
-However,~\cite{isca_sm} adopts a very aggressive approximation for Softmax, further leading to a larger accuracy degradation than Hyft, as shown in Table~\ref{tab:hyft_err_tab}.
+While~\cite{base2sm} achieves a high FOM, it is important to note that their Softmax implementation is tailored for CNNs and relies entirely on fixed-point numbers.
+This approximation is acceptable for CNNs.
+Nevertheless, when integrated into transformer models, this approach can lead to notable accuracy degradation, as demonstrated in Table~\ref{tab:hyft_err_tab}.
+Although ~\cite{isca_sm} also achieves a comparable latency and FOM, ~\cite{isca_sm} adopts a very aggressive approximation for Softmax, further leading to a larger accuracy degradation than Hyft.

+To analyze the impact of input sequence length, we implement Hyft with 128 input length.
+Due to FPGA resource limitation, we implemented Xilinx FP16 with 64 inputs and Xilinx FP32 with 32 inputs as comparison baselines.
+As shown in the last four rows of Table ~\ref{tab:fpga_result}, Hyft still achieves the lowest processing latency with significantly reduced resource usage.